Maia Bent, et al. v. Howard Platnick, et al.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.

 The respondent, Howard Platnick is a medical doctor who spends much of his professional time preparing and reviewing medical assessments done in the context of disputes between insurers and persons insured in motor vehicle accidents.
 He works mostly, but not exclusively for insurers.
-The applicant, Maia Bent is a lawyer and partner with the applicant law firm, Lerners LLP.
+The appellant, Maia Bent is a lawyer and partner with the appellant law firm, Lerners LLP.
 She acts for individuals who have been injured in motor vehicle accidents and are seeking compensation from insurers.
 At the relevant time, Ms. Bent was also the president-elect of the Ontario Trial Lawyers Association (“OTLA”), an organization of lawyers, law clerks and law students who represent persons injured in motor vehicle accidents and who are involved in the automobile insurance dispute resolution process.

 In November 2014, Ms. Bent was acting for a client who claimed to have suffered a catastrophic impairment as a result of a motor vehicle accident.
 Dr. Platnick was retained by the insurer to do an impairment calculation based on applicable criteria.
 The matter was eventually settled.
 A few days after the settlement, Ms. Bent posted an email on the OTLA members’ automated email service.
 Only OTLA members could subscribe and members who subscribed were obligated to undertake to maintain the confidentiality of the information provided.
 Ms. Bent’s email was however eventually leaked to the press.
 Ms. Bent’s email was entitled “Sibley Alters Doctors’ Reports” and made reference to two expert reports provided by Dr. Platnick in terms he claimed were defamatory.
 Dr. Platnick requested an apology and a retraction and when his requests went unanswered, he commenced a lawsuit.